geofabrik/GfStaticmap/doc/usage.md

 ### Lines (optional)

 * `path`: a pipe-separated list of paths.
-Each marker is a comma-separated key-value store.
+Each path is a comma-separated key-value store.
 Keys and values are separated by colons (`:`):

 ```
 &path=<path1>|<path2>|<path3>